Chapter 19:

 "You serious?"

 "Yeah.
 As good as aioli is, it can easily overpower other things that aren't meant to go with garlic.
 It works best as a topping.
 Mayo on the other hand is a bit better if you want to mix it into stuff.
-I've heard it can even help with baking since it can act as a replacement for eggs in some recipes."
+It can even act as a replacement for eggs in some recipes."

 "Do you think it's the same way with people?"